karlvr/consistent.js/README.md

 * `roots()` returns an array of the DOM nodes explicitly bound to this scope, that is the nodes that were passed to the `bind` function.

 #### Scope
-* `snapshot([includeParents])` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, any properties prefixed with a `$` (usually event handlers) and evaluating value functions and replacing with their current values.
+* `snapshot([includeParents])` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, and evaluating value functions and replacing with their current values.
 Includes properties in parent scopes unless the optional `includeParents` parameter is false.
 * `merge([deep, ] object)` merges properties from the given object into the scope.
 If deep is provided it is a boolean indicating whether to do a deep merge.
 A normal merge simply copies across all of the keys in object, replacing any existing objects, whereas a deep merge will merge objects.
 * `merge(object, keys)` merges the properties named in the keys array from the given object into the scope.
 The keys argument may be an array of key names or a single key, and may include nested properties using dot notation, e.g. `[ "name", "address.street" ]`.
-* `replace(object)` replaces the scope with the given object.
-The given object is actually used as the scope, and Consistent’s `$` object is added into this new object.
-The return value is the object given.
 * `clear()` removes all properties from the scope.
 This only leaves Consistent’s `$` object.

+* `scope()` returns the scope itself.
+* `scope(object)` replaces the scope with the given object.
+The given object is actually used as the scope, and Consistent’s `$` object is added into this object.
+The return value is the object given.

 * `get(key [, includeParents])` returns the value in the scope for the given key.
 If the scope contains a value function for the given key (after adding the value function prefix, if any), the value function is evaluated and its result returned.
 If the scope contains an event handler for the given key (after adding the event handler prefix), the event handler function is returned.
 Supports nested keys (i.e. that contain dot notation) and falls back to parent scopes if the scope doesn’t have a property for the given key itself, unless the optional `includeParents` parameter is false.
 If no property with the given key is found it returns undefined.
 * `set(key, value)` sets the value in the scope for the given key.
 Supports nested keys.
 If the target key exists and contains a value function, the value function is called passing the value as the only argument.
 If no property exists in the scope for the given key, parent scopes are searched for a value function to call.
 If no value functions are found, a new property is created in the scope with the given value.

+* `controller()` returns the controller.
+* `controller(object)` sets the controller to the given object.
+Consistent’s `$` object is added to this object.
+The return value is the scope.
-* `getEventHandler(key [, includeParents])` returns the event handler in the scope for the given key.
-Supports nested keys and falls back to parent scopes, unless the optional `includeParents` parameter is false.
-The event handler prefix (by default `$`) is added to the last component of the key and must not be included in the `key` parameter, e.g. `getEventHandler("people.handleClick")` to access `people.$handleClick`.
+* `controller(name [, includeParents])` returns the function (or other value) with the given name in the scope’s controller.
+Supports nested names and falls back to parent scopes, unless the optional `includeParents` parameter is false.
-* `setEventHandler(key, function)` sets the event handler in the scope for the given key.
-Supports nested keys.
-Adds the event handler prefix to the last component of the key.
+* `controller(name, function)` sets the function in the scope’s controller for the given name.
+Supports nested names.
-* `fire(key [, event [, dom]])` looks for an event handler in the scope for the given key (supports nested keys and falls back to parent scopes), and call that event handler passing the optional arguments.
-If no event handler is found this function has no effect.
+* `fire(name [, arguments...]])` looks for a function in the scope’s controller for the given name (supports nested names and falls back to parent scopes), and call that function passing the optional additional arguments (in the case of event handler functions, these are the Javascript event object and the DOM node).
+If no controller function is found this function has no effect.

 * `getValueFunction(key [, includeParents])` returns the value function in the scope for the given key.
 Supports nested keys and falls back to parent scopes, unless the optional `includeParents` parameter is false.
-The value function prefix (by default empty) is added to the last component of the key and must not be included in the `key` parameter.
 * `setValueFunction(key, function)` sets the value function in the scope for the given key.
 Supports nested keys.
-Adds the value function prefix to the last component of the key.

 #### Watch
 * `watch([key,] function)` adds the given handler function as a watch function to the key, if provided, otherwise to the whole scope.